opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Several expressions enclosed between parentheses are also an expression, they are called lists.
-When a list is evaluated its first item is considered as operation and the rest of items are passed as parameters.
+When a list is evaluated its first item is considered as function and the rest of items are passed as parameters.
 In most cases parameters are evaluated from left to right and then the operation uses their computed values as arguments.
 The return value of the operation is the value of the expression.